 Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.

 Differential offers will usually be one or two grades below Warwick’s standard offer.

 All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).

 We do not typically interview applicants.
 Offers are made based on your UCAS form which includes predicted and actual grades, your personal statement and school reference.

-Biomedical Science involves the study of life processes in humans and provides an understanding of the causes and consequences of human and animal disease, including infection, cancer and neurological decay.
+Biomedical Science involves the study of life processes in humans.
+The subject provides an understanding of the causes and consequences of human and animal disease, including infection, cancer and neurological decay.
 The application of new biological concepts in medicine is an ever-growing and exciting process.
 Developments in molecular, genetic and cellular biology research continue to drive progress in areas such as vaccine development, neurogenerative diseases and metabolic diseases.

-Through lectures, laboratory work, tutorials and independent research, you’ll develop an understanding of the nature and extent of human and animal disease, both locally and globally.
-You will develop the hands-on lab, problem solving and research skills employers desire.
-If you are considering a career in medicine we provide mentoring and support for medical school applications.
+You will develop the hands-on lab, problem solving and research skills employer’s desire.
+If you are considering a career in medicine, we provide mentoring and support for medical school applications.

 You can opt to take a year-long industrial placement or study abroad between your second and third years.